Southern Fried Green Tomato Recipe

 Instructions

-• Combine all of the ingredients in a large bowl and whisk well.
+• Start with the sauce.
+Combine all the ingredients in a large bowl and whisk well.
 Keep refrigerated until ready to serve.

 Prep:

-• Set up the breading station with 3 separate dishes.
+• Set up the breading station.
+Set up the breading station with 3 separate dishes.
 Pie plates work great.

 1st dish: flour